Irvine Deportation Attorney

 Aggressive Removal Defense in Orange County

-Deportation threats can be scary and overwhelming.
-Often times, individuals are placed into deportation after spending some time in jail.
-These are usually called "ICE holds" or "ICE detainers".
-Other times deportation is triggered by re-entering the United States or submitting a petition to USCIS which is ultimately denied.
+Deportation threats can be frightening and overwhelming.
+Often, individuals face deportation after time spent in jail, held under "ICE holds" or "ICE detainers."
+Deportation may also begin after re-entering the United States or when a petition to USCIS is denied.

-If you received a notice to appear before an immigration court, this means that you are in removal proceedings and you need to immediately begin building your defense with an immigration attorney who can help you protect your ability to stay in the United States.
+If you received a notice to appear before an immigration court, you are now in removal proceedings and must begin preparing your defense with a deportation attorney who can help protect your ability to remain in the United States.

 Avoid Deportation with Legal Representation

-Deportation or removal hearings can have devastating effects, but a skilled attorney can ensure that your case is backed by experienced and aggressive representation.
-Even more so if you were convicted of a crime.
-You cannot afford to go through this time without proven, tough legal representation!
+Deportation or removal hearings can disrupt your life, but a skilled attorney ensures your defense receives knowledgeable and assertive representation.
+This is especially important if you have been convicted of a crime.
+Relying on proven legal counsel is essential at a time like this.
 That is exactly what you will find at Yekrangi & Associates.

 The Deportation Process

-If you are subject to a removal proceeding, you should be informed of:
+If you are in removal proceedings, you should receive:

-- The reason why you are being called to appear
+- The reason you are called to appear

-If you have not committed a crime and are considered a low flight risk, it is likely you will not be detained during this time.
-If you are detained, however, a legal counselor can help navigate your case.
+If you have not committed a crime and present a low flight risk, you may avoid detention during your case.
+If detained, a legal counselor can help you navigate the next steps.

 The Hearings

-There are potentially two types of hearings a non-citizen can face once removal proceedings have begun.
-The first of these is a master calendar hearing.
-This hearing allows the accused to confront the order against them and either accept the deportation or proclaim their intention to challenge the removal order.
-Failure to miss this hearing can result in an automatic order of removal—so it is extremely critical that you attend.
+There are two types of hearings a non-citizen may face once removal proceedings begin.
+The first is a master calendar hearing.
+This session lets you address the order against you and accept or challenge the removal.
+If you miss this hearing, the court will likely order your removal automatically, so attendance matters.

-If you have decided to challenge the removal order, the non-citizen will then attend a merits hearing with an attorney.
-Here, the non-citizen can present the reason why the removal order is uncalled for and why they should be able to stay in the country.
-Failure to attend this hearing (or any subsequent merits hearing) can also be damaging to your case and result in deportation.
+If you challenge the removal order, you proceed to a merits hearing with your attorney.
+Here, you can explain why removal is unjustified and why you should remain in the country.
+Skipping any scheduled hearing may seriously harm your case and can result in deportation.

 Appearing at a Deportation Hearing

-Below are different types of immigration relief available to those in immigration court (EOIR) proceedings:
+Several types of immigration relief are available to people in immigration court (EOIR) proceedings:

 - Adjustment of Status in Immigration Court